5/1/2025

 Chief Executive Officer

-Thank you, Lavina.
+Thank you, Labina.
 Good morning or good afternoon, everyone.
 Thank you for joining us today.
 I will start with a review of our business in Q1.
 Jimmy will present our financial results and our outlook.
-Stephen will review our clinical programs, and I will come back to Shaquille priorities and catalysts before we take your questions.
+Stephen will review our clinical programs, and I will come back to our key priorities and catalysts before we take your questions.
 Let me start with a review of our financials.
-Our Q1 revenues were $0.1 billion and a loss of $1 billion.
+Our Q1 revenues were $0.1 billion, and a loss of $1 billion.
 These were in line with our expectations and reflect the highly seasonal nature of our respiratory vaccine business.
 We ended the quarter with $8.4 billion in cash and investments.
 As you are aware, we are focused on financial discipline.
-I'm pleased to announce that continued cost reduction efforts in the first quarter of 2025 led to a 90% reduction of cost of sales, R&D, ESG&D combined compared to the first quarter of 2024.
+I'm pleased to announce that continued cost reduction efforts in the first quarter of 2025 led to a 19% reduction of cost of sales, R&D, ESG, and D combined compared to the first quarter of 2024.
 I would like to thank our team for their great work.
-During the quarter, we made solid progress against some three priorities.
+During the quarter, we made solid progress against our three priorities.
 Priority number one, expanding markets for commercial products.
-Earlier this year, we were awarded a tender opportunity allowing us to compete for COVID-19 business in Europe.
-Additionally, during the quarter, EmRatSVR received approvals in Australia, in Taiwan, and in the UK, and most recently, in Switzerland.
+Earlier this year, we were awarded a tender opportunity allowing us to compete for COVID vaccine business in Europe.
+Additionally, during the quarter, Mresvia received approvals in Australia, in Taiwan, and in the UK, and most recently, in Switzerland.
 This is in addition to approvals we received in 2024 in the US, EU, and Canada.
-Our second priority, advancing our pipeline to direct sales growth and diversification.
-I'm excited to announce the expansion of our oncology portfolio with CheckPoint Medicine, which Steven will review later.
-For phase three flu program, where we have exceeded the required number of case accruals to run an interim vaccine efficacy analysis.
-We also presented encouraging data from other key programs including RSV, CMV, and INC at Swiss Health Medical Conferences.
-We are pleased to share that INC will now be known by the IM, or International No Proposal Name, of intense MIRAN, auto genes.
-This designation reflects the growing maturity of a product development program, and marks an important milestone as we continue addressing some of our potential regulatory approvals.
+Our second priority is a single pipeline to direct sales growth and diversification.
+I am excited to announce the expansion of our oncology portfolio with checkpoint medicine, which Stephen will review later.
+For phase three through program, we have exceeded the required number of case accruals to run an interim vaccine efficacy analysis.
+We also presented encouraging data from other key programs, including RSV, CMV, and INC at recent medical conferences.
+We are pleased to share that IMC will now be known by the IM, or International Non-Proprietary Name, of Intense Meron Autogenes.
+This distinction reflects a growing maturity of our product development program and marks an important milestone as we continue advancing towards potential regulatory approvals.
 And finally, on our third priority, executing with financial discipline.
-The first quarter of 2025 marks the third consecutive quarter where we reduced combined R&D, health, SG&A expenses by double digit year over year.
-With
+The first quarter of 2025 marks the third consecutive quarter where we reduce combined R&D and SG&A expenses by double digit year over year.

 speaker